onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "God is a human invented symbol is my belief - it's our most powerful symbol - it carries with it awe, reverence, respect.
 I propose to steal it with love." - [Stuart Kauffman](https://youtu.be/EjQCaC7JSMY?t=3931)

 > "We no longer need the Creator God - we just need creativity." - [Gordon Kaufman](https://youtu.be/EjQCaC7JSMY?t=4035)

+> "The universe began about fifteen billion years ago, in almost absolute simplicity, and it's been getting more and more complex ever since.
+This movement from the simple to the complex is built into the web and weave of the universe, and it's called the tendency toward complexity.
+We're the products of this complexification, and so are the birds, and the bees, and the trees, and the stars, and even the galaxies of stars. ...
+Okay, the final or ultimate complexity - the place where all this complexity is going - is what, or who, we might call God.
+And anything that promotes, enhances, or accelerates this movement toward God is good.
+Anything that inhibits, impedes, or prevents it is evil." - [Gregory David Roberts](https://www.consciousevolution.co.uk/blog/what-is-the-meaning-of-life#:~:text=The%20universe%20began,it%20is%20evil.)

 As long as there’s an argument to have a CIA we’ve not reached sustainability.